CONTENTS:

 16. Torque Limit

 The Torque Limit feature is essentially a more effective form of Punch Control, where by the ESC can detect how much load is being placed on the motor and reduce the power it receives- this is extremely useful and effective for reducing wheelies and back-flips from a standing-start, something you definitely do not want when you are racing.
+Enable this setting by ticking the check-box and then following the instructions on screen.

 17. Advanced Tab